public interface VelocitySupport

 to access parameters.
 These examples all return the value of the HTTP parameter named "bar":

-clause or SQL snippet such as a whereClause
+clause or SQL snippet such as a whereClause, all of

 these template variables return values that have been correctly quoted and escaped according